ICTD-IITD/Voice_App_Moderation_Automation/gender_classifier/README.md

 - The data generated from the above command is stored in the 'data' folder by the name `gender_classifier.xlsx`

+- With respect to number of data points that should be used to train the classifier, there is no fixed rule but with around 4,700 items, we got a test set accuracy of 91.6% so probably using around 10,000 in the training set is a good idea.

 ### Download the audios and convert them into wav files